 They aim to represent the views of parents and carers in discussions with the local authority and, through this, to influence the way local services are delivered.
 They will inform the local authority of occasions when the experience of practice does not match current policy.

 They also want to play a more active part in service design and development by ensuring that the needs and wishes of children and families are heard, and placed at the centre of these processes.

 Telephone 07783 579678

 Hillingdon SENDIASS is the Special Educational Needs and Disability Information, Advice and Support Service that providers parents/carers, children and young people aged 0 to 25 with free impartial information, advice or support in relation to any aspect of their education, health or social care needs.
-Read more about this service here.
+Visit their website to find out more about them.